andyjakubowski/kingly-site/src/v1/tutorials/installation.md

 If you prefer to learn concepts step by step, start with the [tutorials](./counter-application.html).
 The tutorials strive to start really slowly with a trivial counter application, up to the implementation of a medium-sized application.

 Like anything new or unfamiliar, Kingly has a learning curve.
 It is however designed to be simple.
 It also [strives to be easy](https://paulrcook.com/simple-made-easy) once the required mental model is acquired.
 Do not despair if you encounter difficulties and [keep in touch with the development team](https://github.com/brucou/kingly/issues/new) if you have any questions/feedback.
-Relentless and stubborn practice are behind any good software.
+Relentless and stubborn practice (and a ton of coffee) are behind any good software.

 ## Feedback
 [Leave us your feedback on Github](https://github.com/brucou/kingly/issues/new) if you would like us to document topics that are currently not addressed or if you found anything incorrect.
 We love to hear from you.